 Increasing your intake of vegetables, healthy fats, and proteins will have you feeling fuller quickly so that you can cut your carbs even easier.
 If you aren’t in charge of the menu, try to choose more vegetables or lean/plant proteins, and only consume half of the standard carbohydrate serving.
 At home, you can measure your portions to be accurate.

 When you’re allowing yourself to eat carbs for any reason, such as a treat, maintain your portion sizes keenly.
-Eat a small sizer of cake if than what you’re craving, rather than eating low-carb, fat-free, sugar-free alternatives that won’t satisfy the craving.
 You may overeat or still end up eating some cake to quell the craving.
+Remember, however, fits of hunger usually can be satisfied with water and fats (think nuts).
+So have alternative lower carb alternatives available before having that urge to eat something that will throw you off the low-carb wagon.
+Try a Bulletproof coffee

 10. Stock Up